cortonemo/narequenta/en-us/Rules/rules_contested_rolls_v0.9.md

 ---
 © 2025 Serelith Varn — Nárëquenta: Tales of the Waning.
 Licensed for non-commercial play and fan content under the Nárëquenta Limited Open License (v0.1).
 See [LICENSE.md](license.md).

-© 2025 Serelith Varn — Nárëquenta: Tales of the Waning.
-Licensed for non-commercial play and fan content under the Nárëquenta Limited Open License (v0.1).
-See LICENSE.md.